 4. Make a shopping list

+One important way to save money on groceries is to always have a shopping list with you.
 Before you go to the grocery store, sit down, and make a shopping list based on meal plans in the week ahead.
 Without a shopping list, we will easily end up buying unnecessary items.

 5. Keep your receipts for multiple purposes